BLACK ART

 it's a fine thing

 it's a fine thing curated by Katherine Simóne Reynolds, explores the rich and often overlooked landscape of the Black Midwest, including the Rust Belt.
 Featuring works by artists such as Elizabeth Catlett, Kara Walker, Beauford Delaney, Betye Saar, Sonya Clark, LaToya Ruby Frazier, Mitchell Squire, Helen LaFrance, and Reynolds herself, the exhibition challenges conventional narratives and celebrates the resilience and creativity of Black Midwestern artists.
 Stanley Museum of Art, 160 West Burlington Street, Iowa City, IA 52242.
-Runs through February 13, 2025 to July 20, 2025.
+Runs February 13, 2025 to July 20, 2025.

 Vox Populi

 This monumental exhibition showcases approximately 20 works by Angolan artist Nelo Teixeira, blending self-taught naïve art, Art Brut, and sociopolitical narratives.
 Utilizing discarded materials like cans, fabrics, and scrap metal, Teixeira's art critically examines Angola's human and social conditions, highlighting themes of precariousness, resilience, and memory.
+"THIS IS NOT A WHITE CUBE" Gallery, Rua da Emenda 72, 1200-169 Lisbon, Portugal.
+Runs through March 21, 2025

 An Uncommon Thread